inasafe/inasafe-doc/docs/source/training/beginner/osm/105-field-papers.rst

 15. Take your Field Paper outside, and use it as a guide to walk and identify new places that are not on the map.

 16. Draw lines for roads, shapes for buildings, and so forth.
 Write notes about each location directly on the map, or write numbers on the map that relate to numbers in your notebook, where you can write more detailed information about each object.

-When you are satisfied with your additions on the paper map, then you are ready to add them digitally into OpenStreetMap.
+When you are satisfied with your additions on the paper map, then you are ready to add them digitally into OSM.

 5. Scan and upload
 ------------------

 17. Field Papers are useful for mapping with nothing more than paper, but they are not 100% magic.
-We will still need to add our paper into JOSM, add our information digitally, and save the changes on OpenStreetMap.
+We will still need to add our paper into JOSM, add our information digitally, and save the changes on OSM.

 18. The first step is to scan your Field Paper.
 Do this by attaching a scanner to your computer, scanning the paper, and saving it as an image file.
 If you don’t have a scanner, take a photograph of the paper, but be careful to take a good  quality photo.
 Make sure that the paper is flat and the camera is directly in front of it.
 Be sure to include the barcode in the image, as Field Papers will not work without it.
 Here is an example of a scanned/photographed image:

 .. image:: /static/training/beginner/osm/image68.*